harlequin gecko patterned like lichen on rock

 Diet

 Insectivorous.
 Feeds on insects, spiders, and other small invertebrates.
-A nocturnal gecko that hides under rocks and bark during the day, emerging at night to hunt.
-Uses specialised toe pads to climb smooth surfaces.
+Nocturnal hunter using specialised toe pads to climb smooth surfaces.

 Habitat

 Coastal forests, scrublands, and rocky shorelines.
-Prefers habitats with plenty of rocks and crevices for shelter, and trees or shrubs for climbing.
-Often found under bark, in rock piles, and in coastal vegetation.
-Tolerant of cold, wet conditions.
+Prefers habitats with rocks and crevices for shelter.
+Tolerant of cold, wet conditions on Stewart Island.

 Range

 Found only on Stewart Island (Rakiura) and a few nearby islands.
-One of the most restricted ranges of any New Zealand gecko, confined to the southernmost part of the country.
+One of most restricted ranges of any New Zealand gecko.
+Confined to south.

 Endemism